|

 One of his major contributions has been in the field of the nucleosynthesis of light elements in the primordial Universe, in collaboration with G. Mangano, G. Miele and O. Pisanti.
 First of all, a consistent procedure has been introduced in order to evaluate wave-function renormalization of particles in an heat bath at given temperature.
 Then, an accurate and comprehensive study of all the physical effects concurring in the primordial nucleosynthesis has been conducted, aimed to give accurate phenomenological predictions on the relative abundances of the light element in the Universe.
 From this study, a complex and very precise numerical code has been elaborated in order to obtain the numerical values of such abundances (once the parameters of the theory are fixed).

 Subsequently, an analysis of the available experimental data, both on the light element yields and on the anisotropies of the cosmic background radiation, has been performed comparing them with the theoretical predictions, and giving some constraints on the standard theory of the primordial nucleosynthesis.
-At the same time it has been conducted a study on the distortions of the cosmic background radiation spectrum, induced by a non vanishing chemical potential for neutrinos during the development of the primordial nucleosynthesis.
+At the same

 The copious and important results obtained in this field are currently and largely used by the international scientific community.